mchba/farm2d/README.md

 # farm2d

 A setup to run 2D RANS simulations of wind farm flows in OpenFOAM.
+Detailed description in [Baungaard, Nishino and van der Laan (2025)](https://wes.copernicus.org/preprints/wes-2025-50/).

 Since `farm2d` is relatively fast, you can run the simulations on a regular laptop.
 This simulation of Horns Rev 1 ran in 96 seconds on my laptop (using 4 cores).